One Direction: Why Did Liam Payne Leave Pregnant Girlfriend Cheryl In Another Country?

 Will.I.Am revealed that he has not met Liam yet.
 “I’ve not met Liam [Payne] but he seems like a nice guy,” the rapper told reporters.

-Ok also reveals that Liam and Cheryl’s baby may be a girl — Payne has apparently been spotted looking for gifts for baby girls.
+Ok! also reveals that Liam and Cheryl’s baby may be a girl — Payne has apparently been spotted looking for gifts for baby girls.

 That may make things had when it comes to naming.
 Cheryl has confidently said that she likes the name Alfie for a boy, but the singer seemed less sure about what she would name a baby girl.